project-sekai-ctf/sekai.team/data/blog/bsidestlv-2022/code_is_law.md

 We can only get new tokens from `can_i_haz_token`.
 However, the receiver must meet these conditions:

-- The receiver is the first contract deployed by the `tx.origin`
+- The receiver is on the address of the first contract deployed by the `tx.origin`
 - The code hash of the receiver equals the `onlyICanHazTokenContractCodeHash`

 What about let `OnlyICanHazToken` obtain a token and then transfer it to us?
 Well, `selfdestruct` can only transfer ethers, not tokens.